joshwcomeau/react-retro-hit-counter/README.md

 Remember when the web was this quirky place full of "Under Construction" clipart, guestbooks, web rings, and animated GIF backgrounds?

-Relive some of your youth with this straight-outta-geocities hit counter.
+Relive your youth with this straight-outta-geocities hit counter.
 If you have a page on the Information SuperHighway, slap this counter on it and impress all your friends.

 > This is easily the best React counter you'll find anywhere on Altavista.